jordalgo/jordalgo.github.io/README.md

 jordalgo.github.io
 ==================

-The website code for www.jordanrome.com - web developer
+The website code for www.jordanrome.com - software developer

 Feel free to use any code you find here.
 I'm always experimenting with workflows, optimizations, css, etc...
 My development setup uses, npm, gulp, and docker.